 - 1.1.
 Folkestone & Hythe District Council owns and manages numerous areas of land in the district and currently facilitates a significant number of varying events within these areas each year.
 This policy will detail the Council's goals in facilitating the staging of events.
 The accompanying Events Management Procedures Guidance will outline what is required / expected of event organisers when planning or facilitating events in and around the district. - 1.2.
 The Council understands that each park and open space is used by a variety of people for a range of purposes.
 This is why the Council will go through careful planning and consultation so that benefits from events can be maximised, while keeping disruption to any specific location, the local environment, local residents and the local business community is kept to a minimum. - 1.3.
 This policy applies to events on land and parks owned or managed by the District Council, or are large scale events on private land that require specific traffic and/or safety management planning. - 1.4.
-It is recommended that small scale events on private land, which do not require specific permissions, but which involve high risk activity are nevertheless recorded on the District Council's EventApp see s 8.8.
+It is recommended that small scale events on private land, which do not require specific permissions, are nevertheless recorded on the District Council's EventsApp.